andySigler/nodela/README.md

  - Part Holes
  - Vias

 This means a board will be predominantly shaped by the `Wire` elements found in your design.
-See [THIS TUTORIAL](https://vimeo.com/119003450) on how to prepare your design for the Nodela.
+See [THIS TUTORIAL](https://vimeo.com/119003450) on how to prepare your design for the nodela.
 For the lazy check out [this ULP](http://mlab.taik.fi/paja/?p=1874), but your final board will be of lower quality.

 ####Jog the bit to select origin